pwnjack/gulpfile-bower/README.md

     gulp clean

-This will delete completely the /public folder and all it's contents without asking for a confirm
+This will delete completely the /public folder and all it's contents without asking for a confirm.

     gulp watch